Militia Leader Known As The 'Bundy Ranch Sniper' Seeks A New Title: State Senator

 "Parker is still the leader of an armed paramilitary movement that is not accountable to any civil or government authority," Schubiner said.
 "That's incredibly dangerous."

-Extremism analysts say Parker is representative of the nuances that often get lost in public discourse about "militias," now a catchall term that runs the gamut from organized groups like the Real 3%ers to pop-up bands of like-minded friends.
+Extremism analysts say Parker is representative of the nuances that often get lost in public discourse about "militias," now a catchall term that runs the gamut from organized groups such as the Real 3%ers to pop-up bands of like-minded friends.

-In anything-goes 2020, Parker is not extreme enough for militia compatriots who are open to working with Proud Boys, white nationalists, or the "boogaloo bois" calling for violent revolution.
+In anything-goes 2020, Parker is not extreme enough for militia compatriots who are open to working with Proud Boys, white nationalists or the "boogaloo bois" calling for violent revolution.
 And among the old guard, there's wariness about the spotlight he draws to the movement, said Amy Cooter, a Vanderbilt University sociologist who studies right-wing militia groups and has interviewed members for years.

 "A lot of those folks at least respect what he's trying to do, even if they don't always agree with how he goes about that or his public messaging," Cooter said.
 "Sometimes they see it as a bad thing to have too much attention drawn to yourself that way.
 Sometimes they kind of construe it as somebody – again, using their words here – getting bigger than their britches."